 IDM Sauna is an intimate and clean sauna for men, which is located right in the center of Paris.
-The sauna is visited by a mixed crowd, and busy on all days of the week.
-It has very nice facilities on 4 different floors.
+The sauna is visited by a mixed crowd, and is busy on all days of the week.
+It has facilities on 4 different floors.
 The staff is very friendly and eager to help you and answer your questions.
-The sauna is open to men and transgender men, and offers reduced prices for youngsters.
+The sauna is open to men and transgender men, and offers reduced prices for youngsters on saturday.

 Trans men: Welcome 🙂

 Atlantide Sauna is a small sauna, that welcomes all genders and sexualities in a friendly and open-minded environment.
 The sauna is visited by all kinds of people: boys, girls, gays, straights, singles, couples, non-binary folks, transvestites, queers and everything beyond.
 The place is very clean and the staff very friendly.
 A great place to relax, socialize and cruise.